fireundubh/playwithfire/kingdomcome/rpg-parameters.md

 ## Table

-- Parameters are up-to-date with 1.4.1.
+- Parameter names are up-to-date with 1.4.1.
 - Default values are not up-to-date.

 Parameter | Default Value | Description